Sherbrooke Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not on the visa-exempt list must apply for a Temporary Resident Visa (TRV) before traveling to Canada.
+Citizens of countries not on the visa-exempt list must obtain a Temporary Resident Visa (TRV)

 Arrival Process